 Every business has both short and long term cash flow obligations.
 Your short term obligations refer to the daily expenses that occur at an operational level.
 The long term ones are usually about capital project requirements and term debt maturities.
 Effective cash flow management understands how to match the different sources of funding with working capital flow.
 That way there is cash on hand to fulfil obligations as and when they arise.

 The bottom line

 During tight times, cash management is essential to free up cash flow.
 But this kind of rigour shouldn’t only be implemented during times of uncertainty.
 It should rather be implemented into the heart of company culture throughout the year.
-This will free up cash that is essentially trapped on in your balance sheets.
-It often comes down to effective cash management and a shift in the thinking.
-This can include adopting for a much more prudent approach to investment or slimming down costs across the business.
+This will free up cash that is essentially trapped in your balance sheets.
+It often comes down to effective cash management and a shift in thinking.
+This can include adopting a much more prudent approach to investment or slimming down costs across the business.
 Resulting in an increase in profitability, greater control and the flexibility required to remain competitive.